 Overall, findings from this review suggest SB may be an effective and safe dermatologic agent in various capacities.
 SB can be used for its antimicrobial properties in both outpatient and inpatient settings as a preoperative skin prep.
 Furthermore, SB can be considered for the treatment of psoriasis and aquagenic pruritus, as well as be used as a shampoo alternative with caution.
 Understanding of the basic mechanisms, current evidence, and potential uses of SB in dermatologic conditions can aid dermatologists in treating specific skin conditions as well as effectively counseling patients seeking home remedies.
 Further research is needed to discover innovative and safe ways to utilize this ancient therapeutic agent for skin health.

-Fungal infection (nail and skin) In vitro
+Fungal infection (nail and skin)

 - Inhibits 80% of isolated in SDA4